 Date: Mr. Matthew McCoy Records Access Officer Newburgh Enlarged City School District 124 Grand Street Newburgh, NY 12550 Dear Mr. McCoy: The purpose of this letter is to authorize_to receive copies of the e (name of student), who is (please circle one) my so student.
 I understand that, if the records include answers to a stand provide a copy of the standardized test questions. on / my daughter / myself as eligible r I consent to have copies of the following education records provide ded: 1) 2) 3) I am making this request because of the reason(s) indicated below The student's records are being transferred to another school.
 District failure to provide copies will effectively deny my right the parent lives far away and cannot come in to review/inspect t to inspect the records (fo or example, if I understand that, unless one of these reasons is marked, district p be provided.
 I also understand that the designated third party will page (or actual cost of reproduction), and postage, if any.
-The authorized third party can be reached at telephone #, or at my cellular phone # attention to this request.
-I can be reached Thank yo at my hom u for your e Sincerely, Student's DOB: Current school: Last school Notarized Signature of Parent/Guardian/Eligible Student attended: Year of graduation:
+The authorized third party can be reached at telephone # I can be reached at my home telephone #, or at my cellular phone # Thank you for your attention to this request.
+Sincerely, Student's DOB: Current school: Last school Notarized Signature of Parent/Guardian/Eligible Student attended: Year of graduation: